Transition words: why and how to use them

 There are several potential problem areas when it comes to transition words.
 Let’s start with the good news: everyone uses them in some way.
 There are very few authors who never use the words ‘and’, ‘but’, ‘or’, and the like.
 Using them correctly or frequently enough, however, doesn’t come naturally to everyone.
 Using transition words successfully requires a couple of things.
 You have to:

 - Have a clear idea of the relationships between separate thoughts and ideas within your text;

 - Know how to apply transition words properly and in context;

 Actually knowing the transition words is most commonly a problem for non-native speakers.
-However, many native speakers could also benefit from studying the less frequent transition words.
+However, many native speakers could also benefit from studying the less frequent ones.
 In any case, it is easy to do.
 You simply look up a list of transition words and study their definitions.
 Don’t underestimate it either, though!
-Transition words are often quite nuanced and really depend on context, as we’ll explore later.
+They are often quite nuanced and really depend on context.

 2. Be aware of how your thoughts and ideas relate to each other